-Fig.~\ref{fig:w0wa} shows the inferred constraints on $(w_0,\,w_a)$ for different data combinations.
+Fig.~\ref{fig:w0wa} shows the inferred constraints on $(w_0,\,w_a)$ for different data combinations (See Methods for datasets and priors used).
 The left panel corresponds to DESI DR1, while the right panel presents DR2.
 Contour colors indicate various datasets, with inner and outer contours marking 1$\sigma$ and 2$\sigma$ confidence intervals, respectively.
 We divide the parameter space into four dark energy models: Quintessence ($w>-1$ at all epochs, thus $w_0>-1$ and $w_0+w_a>-1$) \citep{quintessence}, Full Phantom ($w<-1$ at all epochs, thus $w_0<-1$ and $w_0+w_a<-1$) \citep{phantom}, Quintom~A ($w>-1$ in the past but $w<-1$ today, thus $w_0<-1$ and $w_0+w_a>-1$) \citep{quintom}, and Quintom~B ($w<-1$ in the past but $w>-1$ today, thus $w_0>-1$ and $w_0+w_a<-1$) \citep{quintom}.